ric2b/Vivaldi-browser/chromium/docs/website/site/developers/how-tos/run-chromium-with-flags/index.md

 ## macOS

-1. Quit any running instance of Chrome.
+1. Quit any running instance of Chrome (by navigating to `chrome://quit`).
 2. Run your favorite Terminal application.
 3. In the terminal, run commands like below (replacing "--remote-debugging-port=9222" with any other command-line switch you